pedrolopes-ilv/react-vue-module-federation/README.md

 After some research i arrived at this particular issue on the "@originjs/vite-plugin-federation" plugin: https://github.com/originjs/vite-plugin-federation/issues/294

-The issue mentioned above has been open since 2022 and mentions that when publishing the component as a library, if any of the componentes utilizes one of the react hooks, we cannot mount it on the Vuejs projects, as it throws the error mentioned above (The error doest not occur if the host app is also made with react).
+The issue mentioned above has been open since 2022 and mentions that when publishing the component as a library, if any of the components utilizes one of the react hooks, we cannot mount it on the Vuejs projects, as it throws the error mentioned above (The error doest not occur if the host app is also made with react).
 As of July 29, 2024, there is no provided solution by the plugin author, therefore, to meet the objectives that i had defined, i turned to the library below.

 ## Mounting React Components Inside a Vue Application (Vue 3)

-After searching around for solutions for mounting react components inside Vuejs, i stumbled upon "Vuery", a community maintained library that handles the my cenario perfectly.
+After searching around for solutions for mounting react components inside Vuejs, i stumbled upon "Vuery", a community maintained library that handles the my scenario perfectly.

 In order the mount a React component with Vuery, all you need to do is configure your vite.config.js, following their documentation, and import the component as follow:
 ```vue